Cremat

 Cremat or rom cremat (/ca/, Catalan for 'burnt (rum)'), also known as cremaet in Valencia, is an alcoholic cocktail of Catalan origin.
 Although many different recipes exist, the common elements to most of them are rum, sugar, spices (particularly cinnamon), lemon peel, and some form of coffee (usually roasted beans, but soluble instant coffee or brewed coffee are also used).

 History

 The origin of the cremat is closely related to historic seatrade between Catalonia and the Americas (particularly Cuba) in the 19th century, at a time when Catalan tradesmen and entrepreneurs set sail for the West Indies in search of fortune (an archetype known in Catalonia as indià or indiano upon their return).
 The drink is associated with fishermen and believed to have originated on the Costa Brava, the coastal area of Girona.

-In the area of Castelló, south of Catalonia, a cremat (typically called "cremaet") is a frequent drink to culminate a substantial meal, especially an esmorzaret (heavy breakfast).
+In the area of Castelló, north of Valencia, a cremat (typically called "cremaet") is a frequent drink to culminate a substantial meal, especially an esmorzaret (heavy breakfast).
 This custom is similar to that of the carajillo in other regions.